Configuring Event Brokers in Event Portal

 deadMsgQueue

 Specify the queueName for the DMQ to send expired messages to.
-Solace recommends using a separate DMQ for each queue that requires one and setting the DMQ name to the name of the queue, followed by "_dmq", for example MyQueue_dmq.
+You can have one DMQ shared by multiple queues; however, Solace recommends using a separate DMQ for each queue that requires one and setting the DMQ name to the name of the queue, followed by "_dmq", for example MyQueue_dmq.

 maxRedeliveryCount